JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 You can see my attack plan for all the manual checks I did for this, but the best tool that I used for this was what I called my "FSB" script (File System Baseline).
 This script used C and Powershell to efficiently baseline and hash an entire NTFS, store it as a backup, and then could diff a new NTFS to the backup.
 The important aspect of this tool was that it saved file metadata to avoid false positives.
 Not all Windows file systems are identical, so it's easy to spot differences that may seem to be prohibited files or unwanted software but are simply system files.
 This was extremely effective.
 After fully developing this tool, I rarely missed vulnerabilities within the NTFS.

+Note, I do not believe the latest version of my FSB is available on the Git repo.
+I believe it may have been on my school G-Suite account (which is now deleted).

 #### Malware

-In addition to the FSB script I described above, I also used tools like sfc, MalwareBytes, etc. The malware on the systems was typically pretty clear.
+In addition to the FSB script I described above, I also used tools like sfc, MalwareBytes, etc. The malware on the systems were typically pretty obvious.
 Executables titled things like "netcat.exe" in System32 were pretty easy to spot.
 My number 1 recommendation for this section is baselining.

 #### Application Security

 This is where things get tricky.
 "Technically" the image creators can make the images serve any enterprise purpose.
 The images could be the company web server, the company database, the company domain controller, etc. My strategy was simply to cover my bases.
 In semifinals, it's likely that there will not be the same type of critical service on more than one box (i.e no more than one web server).
 So work with your teammates to make configurations for all critical services you can think of and then share them.

-However, keep in mind that in the later rounds, there will most likely be some very niche critical services that you will be tasked to secure.
+However, keep in mind that in the later rounds, there will most likely be some very niche critical services that you will have to secure.
 Practicing creating critical service configurations and identifying common vulnerabilities will help you when you have to secure something you haven't seen before.

-Here are the [hardneing guides](https://docs.google.com/document/d/1z69uIWYs_orCiLqzFuUV3pqw2h9F7lJrOI_xt9gagSk/edit?usp=sharing) I prepared for my final round of competition.
+Here are the ["hardening guides"](https://docs.google.com/document/d/1z69uIWYs_orCiLqzFuUV3pqw2h9F7lJrOI_xt9gagSk/edit?usp=sharing) I prepared for my final round of competition.

 ### Thank You

 I wrote this post as a way to have some sort of closure on my 3 years in CyberPatriot.
 For those 3 years, I would like to thank the community and Matthias Lee, Lucas Bergman, and Luke Baker for their amazing help as teammates and friends.
-It's been a great ride
+It's been a great ride.

 - St3wart, Johnathan Abraham Lincoln St3wart Abe (Thanks Landon)